 A property owner is generally under no obligation to guard against injury from open and obvious dangers.
 Open and obvious conditions are conditions and risks which are apparent to and would be recognized by reasonable people exercising ordinary perception, intelligence, and judgment in visiting the area.

-If you become injured while on the property of another it is important to first determine the condition which caused the injury.
-If possible, take pictures of this condition and attempt to determine the length of time this condition has existed on the property, so as to give the property owner knowledge of its existence and an opportunity to correct or repair it.
-You should also promptly contact an attorney, so that they too can investigate the conditions on the property which led to your injury and preserve the evidence necessary to substantiate your claim.
+If you become injured while on private property, first determine the condition that caused the injury.
+What was the danger or hazard?
+If possible, take pictures of this condition.
+Can you find out how long that danger has been there?
+Was there enough time for the property owner to find the hazard and correct or repair it?
+You should also promptly contact an attorney, so that they can investigate the conditions on the property that led to your injury and preserve the evidence necessary to substantiate your claim.